Funding MT Education: Your Guide to Montana Education Grants

 Dollar General Beyond Words Library Relief Fund

-• Description: Provides grants to public school libraries affected by disasters to rebuild and expand.
+• Description: Provides funding to public school libraries recovering from disasters.

 Gianforte Family Foundation